MAILTOOL Configuration Files, Router Files and Defaults

 }

-The values of *G4G_XOAUTH and *G4MS_XOAUTH can be used for the smtp_auth_user value to specify to use OAuth 2.0 authentication for your Google or Outlook account, respectively.
+The value of *G4MS_XOAUTH can be used for the smtp_auth_user value to specify to use OAuth 2.0 authentication for your Outlook account.
 In this case the smtp_auth_password value does not need to be set.